-- 3. Select the type of ageing you require. - 4.
-If you want to include transactions that are dated after the date of the report when you use the Aged option on the Customer toolbar, select the Include Future Totals in Balance check box.
-For example, you may want to use this option if a customer has not paid an outstanding invoice, and you want to see if they are ordering goods in the coming months. - In this way, you can put a hold on selling them more goods or services until they have settled their outstanding invoices.

-To exclude these future transactions, clear this check box.

-5. To save your entries and exit click OK.
+- 4. If you want to include transactions that are dated after the date of the report when you use the Aged option on the Customer toolbar, select the Include Future Totals in Balance check box.
+For example, you may want to use this option if a customer has not paid an outstanding invoice, and you want to see if they are ordering goods in the coming months.
+In this way, you can put a hold on selling them more goods or services until they have - To exclude these future transactions, clear this check box. - 5.
+To save your entries and exit click OK.
 To exit without saving, click Cancel.